microbiomedata/enviroMS/README.md

 ## EnviroMS Docker

+You will need docker and docker compose:

+If you don't have it installed, the easiest way is to [install docker for desktop](https://www.docker.com/products/docker-desktop/)

 A docker image containing the EnviroMS command line as code entry-point

-If you don't have docker installed, the easiest way is to [install docker for desktop](https://hub.docker.com/?overlay=onboarding)

 - Pull from Docker Registry: